 The Chinese immigrants who came to America in the late 1800s were hoping to find wealth and improve their lives.
 However, many of them came from countries that had few people who had migrated to the United States.
 At that time, war, famine, and a poor economy in southeastern China caused many Chinese men to come to America.
 Most of them hoped to find great wealth and return to China.
 However, many of them ended up staying in America and starting new lives.

-See also Facts about cleveland ohio?
+See also Facts about cancer sign?

 The Chinese immigrants who came to the United States in the 19th century were instrumental in helping to build the country’s western railroads.
 These workers were often successful in their new country, and some of them went on to become successful entrepreneurs.
 The Chinese community in the United States has made significant contributions to the country’s economic and social development.